guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-schema-registry/01-logging/README.md

-# Splunk Universal Forwarder sidecar container to monitor events logging of Confluent ksql-server in a Kubernetes deployment
+# Splunk Universal Forwarder sidecar container for Confluent schema-registry events logging in a Kubernetes deployment

 --------------------------------------------------------------------------------